 So… we decided to go full-time and take our zero waste presentations on the road for a year!
 We kicked-off our tour at the beginning of Plastic Free July 2017 thanks to the kind people who made this possible through donating to our crowdfund!
-From July 2017 – December 2017, we took our talks across the North Island.
-From January 2018 – July 2018 we will be taking our talks across the South Island.
+From July 2017 – December 2017, we took our talks across the North Island, and between January 2018 and July 2018 we did the same across the South Island.

 If you’d like The Rubbish Trip to visit your community, school or business, get in touch and we’ll take it from there 🙂